-b.
+- b.
 Select the operating channel for the wireless mode.
-The default channel is 36.
-If there is an Auto option in the channel list and you select it, the router will find the best operating channel available.

-If you notice interference from nearby devices, you can select a different channel.

-- c.
-Leave the wireless mode set to the default setting of Up to 300Mbps for 5GHz. - 7.
+The default is 153 for North America, and 44 for most other countries.
+If there is an Auto option in the channel list and you select it, the router will find the best operating channel available. - If you notice interference from nearby devices, you can select a different channel. - c.
+Leave the wireless mode set to the default setting of Up to 450Mbps for 5GHz. - 7.
 Select security options for the 5 GHz wireless network.